Roland SH-101: Hardware re-issues and recreations

-In 2018, Roland introduced the Boutique SH-01A, a virtual analog synth, based on their Analog Circuit Behavior (ACB) technology.
+In 2018, Roland introduced the Boutique SH-01A, a virtual analog synth, based on its Analog Circuit Behavior (ACB) technology.
 It is available with or without a keyboard.

-In 2019, Behringer started producing a clone of SH-101 called MS-101, since the Roland patent had expired.
+In 2019, Behringer started producing a clone of SH-101 called MS-101.
 The layout and sound is very close to the original, with the addition of enhancements such as MIDI and USB.

 In 2019, Superlative Instruments launched a Kickstarter campaign to produce the SB-1 Space Bee, very similar in layout to the SH-101 with a unique keyboard design and all keys and keyboard in dark gray.

+In 2023, Roland introduced the S-1 Aira Compact, based on its Analog Circuit Behavior (ACB) technology.
+It is a small form factor with built in keyboard.

 Software emulations

-In June 2020, Roland released Zenology plugins for Roland synths, which includes an SH-101 emulator.
-Roland claims it is an ultra-detailed replica.
+In June 2014, Roland announced the release of SH-101 Plug-Out synth for the Aira System 1, using ACB that according to Roland "painstakingly recreates the hardware’s sound down to the behavior of the original circuits."